 6. Aggregate and per occurrence limits

 Make note of the aggregate and per occurrence limits listed in your online quote:

 - Aggregate limit is the maximum amount your insurance will pay for the whole policy term.

 - Per occurrence limit is the most your policy will pay for a single claim.

-Apply online now with TechInsurance to get tech E&O quotes (also known as professional liability insurance) for your business, and keep these six factors in mind when you evaluate your quotes.
+Apply online now with TechInsurance to get quotes for E&O insurance (also known as professional liability insurance) for your business, and keep these six factors in mind when you evaluate quotes from different insurance companies.